Freight Shipping from Hartford to Savannah

 How much does it cost to ship freight from Hartford to Savannah?

-Full truckload (FTL) rates from Hartford, CT to Savannah, GA currently range from $2,275-$2,804 for a standard dry van load over the 1,058-mile route.
+Full truckload (FTL) rates from Hartford, CT to Savannah, GA currently range $2,275-$2,804 (roughly $2.17-$2.66 per mile over 1,058 miles).
 LTL shipments typically cost $782-$1,299 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Hartford to Savannah?